Why some women turn to tantric massage

 These are the sentences I hear, again and again, throughout my 17 years of practice.

-They bear the mark of’a generous but exhausted woman.
+They bear the mark of a generous but exhausted femininity.

 A female who has learnt to cut herself in order to survive.